velartrill/velartrill.github.io/orig/meet-the-new-boss.md

 "Shit," is all Jasmine can manage.

-"Almost like the people in charge of keeping the damn things from falling apart don't give a flying fuck as long as they don't personally have to deal with the consequences.
+"Almost like the people in charge of keeping shit from blowing up don't give a flying fuck as long as they don't personally have to deal with the consequences.
 It's an honest-to-Khata'e *miracle* the Empire didn't fall to bits all on its own long before we even came into the picture."

 Jasmine is quiet for a moment.
 "I'm… I'm glad you were able to keep anyone more from dying."

 "I just hope we can keep it up.
 Nobody's been making it easy on us."
 Sashuan looks down.
 "Least of all the people we're trying to protect."

-*"This train is now approaching Anchor Isle Transit and Ingress Center, Ward 2.
-If you have boarded this route in error and do not have authorization to enter Ward 2, surrender yourself to onboard security personnel immediately."*
+*"This train is now approaching Anchor Isle Transit and Ingress Center, Ward 3.
+If you have boarded this train in error and do not have authorization to enter Ward 3, surrender yourself to onboard security personnel immediately."*

 The transit center is nothing like Jasmine remembers.
 As they exit the tram tunnel, she looks around in surprise to realize the train is indoors; a massive multilevel facility surrounds them, filled with arriving trains, security cameras, and armed soldiers.
 Sisterhood uniforms mix with *rancalar*, body armor, and hardsuits; Jasmine shivers at the sight of a *randanin* in full plate carrying a rifle in his hands.

 Rifles!
 What overkill.
 To a baseline human like her, a naked, unarmed Green is already so dangerous that nothing short of a landmine or a deadman-switched suicide bomb is likely to pose a threat to them.
 It's hard not to see them as Imperial Guard in a new outfit.

 "This is our stop," Sashuan murmurs, patting her on the back.